 If it already wasn’t complicated enough, most steps are reliant on one another.
 A shift in details in one area impacts all subsequent steps.
-Take the occurrence of a delay in finalizing the creative, which is a common area to trigger a timeline shift.
-Since the creative was delayed you will no longer be able to meet the trafficking deadline.
+Take the occurrence of a delay in finalizing the creative.
+Since the creative was delayed you are no longer able to meet the trafficking deadline.
 Now you’ll have to go back to your sales rep and hope that you can adjust the inventory.
 This, of course, has far-reaching impacts for the rest of the media plan including the ability to reach your goals, budgets, the timing of reporting, and billing.

-The fallout from forgotten or incorrect tasks will not only result in disarray, stress, and late nights in the office, but can also cost you money and even your job or clients.
+The fallout from forgotten or incorrect tasks will not only result in disarray, stress, and late nights in the office, but can also cost you money and even your clients or job.
 How can you be certain all of the boxes are checked and nothing falls through the cracks?

 The survey also showed a fair amount use separate software solutions for project management.
 However, a large percentage of them are unhappy with their current system.
 There is a number of reasons for this, but many revolved around the fact that marketers are already over inundated with platforms and stretched for time.
-Being forced to log into yet another program for project management is a significant barrier to entry and consumes valuable time.
+Being forced to log into yet another program only to manage projects is a significant barrier to entry and consumes valuable time.

-Utilizing general purpose project management software solves the isolation problems of offline solutions, but at the cost of decreased efficiency.
-Since the systems are separate, project management ends up stealing time and focus away from media planning.
-This can really get you out of your groove and results in team members being inconsistent with their updates and communication.
+Utilizing general purpose project management software solves the isolation problems of offline solutions at the cost of decreased efficiency.
+With separate systems, project management ends up stealing time and focus away from the actual work.
+This can really get you out of your groove and results in team members being inconsistent with their updates.
 Many choose to bulk edit their tasks and communications since they can’t afford the time needed to update as they go or simply forget.
 Some even neglecting the system as a whole due to it becoming more burdensome than it is worth.
-Rather than a fluid, up-to-date project management chart you’re left with blocks of completed tasks and sparse amounts of notes or details.
+Rather than a fluid, up-to-date project management chart you’re left with blocks of unorganized tasks, sparse amounts of notes, and cloudy details.

 Media planners need a project management system integrated with the media planning process